SD › Singapore Travel Guide

 Hanging off the southern edge of the mainland and connected by monorail, a causeway, and cable car, Sentosa is a former military base.
 Now Singapore’s brash and buzzing playground offers vast 5-star resorts, numerous theme parks, 2 golf courses, and endless bars and restaurants.
 Popular base, especially for families, and pleasingly compact, with many amenities and attractions clustered around the waterfront monorail station.

-Best Stuff: Sofitel Singapore Sentosa Resort & Spa • W Singapore – Sentosa Cove hotel • Shangri-La’s Rasa Sentosa Resort & Spa (vast, opulent, and family-friendly) • The Cliff restaurant • Trapizza bistro • Quayside Isle @ Sentosa Cove shopping and dining center • Adventure Cover Waterpark Sentosa Island • Butterfly Park & Insect Kingdom Sentosa Island • Universal Studios Singapore • S.E.A.
+Best Stuff: Sofitel Sentosa Resort & Spa • W Singapore – Sentosa Cove • Shangri-La’s Rasa Sentosa Resort & Spa (vast, opulent, and family-friendly) • The Cliff restaurant • Trapizza bistro • Quayside Isle @ Sentosa Cove shopping and dining center • Adventure Cover Waterpark Sentosa Island • Butterfly Park & Insect Kingdom Sentosa Island • Universal Studios Singapore • S.E.A.
 Aquarium • cycling • water-sports • swimming

 96. Orchard Road